-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 385 Chu Amended July 1, 2015 Senate Environmental Existing Law: The Integrated Waste Management Act (AB 939) requires the local enforcement agency, if it receives a complaint from an air pollution control district or an air quality management district pertaining to an odor emanating from a compost facility under its jurisdiction to take appropriate enforcement actions, as provided.
-Quality Committee Proposed Law: This bill would until January 1, 2019, require the Bay Area Air Quality Management District to establish a South Bay Odor Stakeholder Group to hold public meetings, relating to odors that emanate from the Newby Island Landfill and locations around the landfill and take other actions as provided.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 385 Chu 2015 Senate Existing Law: The Integrated Waste Management Act (AB 939) requires the local enforcement agency, if it receives a complaint from an air pollution control district or an air quality management district pertaining to an odor emanating from a compost facility under its jurisdiction to take appropriate enforcement actions, as provided.
+Environmental Quality Committee, 2- year bill Proposed Law: This bill would until January 1, 2019, require the Bay Area Air Quality Management District to establish a South Bay Odor Stakeholder Group to hold public meetings, relating to odors that emanate from the Newby Island Landfill and locations around the landfill and take other actions as provided.
 By imposing new duties on the Bay Area Air Quality Management District, this bill would create a state-mandated local program.
-AB 577 Bonilla 2015 Senate Existing Law: Existing law requires all moneys, except for fines and penalties, collected by the California Air Resources Board from the auction or sale of allowances as part of the State's AB 32 cap and trade program to be deposited in the Greenhouse Gas Reduction Fund and to be available upon appropriation. sent April 21, Development Commission to develop and implement a grant program to aw projects that build or develop collection and purification technology, infra Proposed Law: This bill would require the State Energy Resources Conservation and Development Commission to develop and implement a grant program to award grants for projects that build or develop collection and purification technology, infrastructure, and projects that upgrade existing biomethane facilities to meet certain requirements.
-AB 590 Dahle Amended July 9, 2015 Senate Appropriations Committee Existing Law: AB 32 authorizes the California Air Resources Board (CARB) to include the use of market-based compliance mechanisms to carry out the goals of the act.
-Existing law requires all moneys, except for fines and penalties, collected by CARB from the auction or sale of allowances as part of a market-based compliance mechanism to be deposited in the Greenhouse Gas (GHG) Reduction Fund. sent April 21, 2015, for this bill as Introduced February 24, Somme Proposed Law: This bill would provide that moneys in the GHG Reduction Fund may be made available for expenditure by the State Energy Resources Conservation and Development Commission for the purposes of maintaining the current level of biomass power generation or geothermal energy generation in the state and revitalizing currently idle facilities in strategically located regions.
-2015.
+AB 577 Bonilla Amended July 6, 2015 Senate Rules Committee, 2- year bill Existing Law: Existing law requires all moneys, except for fines and penalties, collected by the California Air Resources Board from the auction or sale of allowances as part of the State's AB 32 cap and trade program to be deposited in the Greenhouse Gas Reduction Fund and to be available upon appropriation.
+Support letter sent April 21, 2015, for this bill as amended April 6, 2015.
+Proposed Law: This bill would require the State Energy Resources Conservation and Development Commission to develop and implement a grant program to award grants for projects that build or develop collection and purification technology, infrastructure, and projects that upgrade existing biomethane facilities to meet certain requirements.
+April 0, 2010.
+AB 590 Dahle Amended July 9, 2015 Senate Appropriations Committee 2- Existing Law: AB 32 authorizes the California Air Resources Board (CARB) to include the use of market-based compliance mechanisms to carry out the goals of the act.
+Existing law requires all moneys, except for fines and penalties, collected by CARB from the auction or sale of allowances as part of a market-based compliance mechanism to be deposited in the Greenhouse Gas (GHG) Reduction Fund. sent April 21, 2015, for this bill Proposed Law: This bill would provide that moneys in the GHG Reduction Fund may be made available for expenditure by the State Energy Resources Conservation and Development Commission for the purposes of maintaining the current level of biomass power generation or geothermal energy generation in the state and revitalizing currently idle facilities in strategically located regions.
+2013.